Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 - As a History Enthusiast, I want to clarify the order of events during the vikings time in England.

 The timeline feature clearly shows events in chronological order.

 ![Timeline](/assets/images/rm/timeline.png "Timeline")

-Where more than major event happen in a period of time the earliest year was set first followed by the next chronological.
+Where more than one major event happen in a period of time the earliest year was set first followed by the next chronological.
-This is the case between 865-874 A.D where with in this time period two major events occured in 866A.D., the developer therefore decided that it was best to label them i and ii to acknowledge that there were seperate events.
+This is the case between 865-874 A.D where within this time period two major events occured in 866A.D., the developer therefore decided that it was best to label them 'i' and 'ii' to acknowledge that there were seperate events.

 ![Timeline Section](/assets/images/rm/timeline-section.png "Timeline Section")

 ## **Further Testing**